Kaneez Paracha: Reception

 Shout Out UK described Kaneez as a "matriarch", stating that they were glad to continue seeing her after three series.
 Viewers have a positive opinion of Kaneez's humor, with her being described as an "icon" and a "queen of comedy".
 Dan Seddon of Digital Spy wrote that her scenes have "comic ingenuity", that himself and viewers are "blown away by Kaneez's knee-slapping antics" and joked that a statue of her should be placed at the fictional school.
 Following the storyline which saw Kaneez's inhibitions about dating Rashid, viewers praised both the series and the character for Kaneez's more serious scenes, with one describing her as "the feminist icon we need".
-Dianne Houghton of Digital Spy described the story as a "genuinely moving arc" and praised the character's development, adding that her kiss with Rashid was "one of the most heartwarming onscreen kisses we've seen".
+Rianne Houghton of Digital Spy described the story as a "genuinely moving arc" and praised the character's development, adding that her kiss with Rashid was "one of the most heartwarming onscreen kisses we've seen".
 At the 2019 Asian Media Awards, Kaneez won the award for Best TV Character.
 Then at the 2021 TV Choice Awards, Sarker was nominated for Best Actress.